Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-starter-integration-servicebus/multiple-namespaces/migration-guide.md

 The legacy sample sends messages to queue1 and listens to queue1 to receive the messages back.
 In addition, it forwards the messages received from queue1 to queue2.

 The modern sample with `com.azure.spring:spring-cloud-azure-starter-integration-servicebus:4.0.0` still interacts with two queues in two different Azure Service Bus namespaces, calling them as queue1 in namespace1 and queue2 in namespace2.
 However, it changes the functionalities of the messaging application.
-It now creates a data source to send messages to queue1 and queue2 separately, and listens to both queue1 and queue2 to receive messages from them.
+It now creates a source to send messages to queue1 and queue2 separately, and listens to both queue1 and queue2 to receive messages from them.
 Meanwhile, messages received from queue1 will be forwarded to queue2, which means will be received from queue2 again.

 ## Role assignment changes